 This post might be helpful if you are thinking about starting your own USB Flash Device or hard disk drive data recovery lab, but the primary reason for writing it is to let our customers see why the business is different than computer repair and support.
-We also get questions about the the cost of recovery, even with our affordable rates, so we hope this answers some of those questions too.
+We also get questions about the the cost of data recovery, even with our affordable rates, so we hope this answers some of the questions like “why does data recovery cost so much?”.
 Training and experience plays a big role in successful data recovery but many cases will either completely fail, fail to return the most data, or cost you more time and money if you don’t have the right tools and software.

 Let’s start with the industry standard for firmware repair and gaining access to the service area and the user data area for hard disk drive recovery.

 The PC-3000 data recovery hardware/software is the pinnacle of the data recovery industry.
 This is the primary tool we install in our data recovery workstations, it allows recovery technicians to work with the HDDs firmware.
 Using vendor specific commands and features the technician can gain access to the hard drive at a level that can be difficult, if not impossible, using software alone.
 We also use the add-on software package known as Data Extractor.
 With the combination of PC3000 and Data Extractor almost any SATA/PATA drive is at least partially recoverable if there has not been a catastrophic failure.
 For SSD drives we can often use the powerful SSD add-on to access the user data on SSD devices that are no longer recognized or accessible by standard operating systems.